All Episodes

 Excuse me.

-Hopefully a harbinger of victories to come, as the Supreme Court today endorsed the U.S. government's authority to detain immigrants awaiting deportation any time, even years after they have completed prison terms for criminal convictions.
+The Supreme Court has now handed the president a huge victory on border security, hopefully a harbinger of victories to come, as the Supreme Court today endorsed the U.S. government's authority to detain immigrants awaiting deportation anytime, even years after they have completed prison terms for criminal convictions.

 Writing for the majority, Sam Alito said that it is not the court's job to impose a time limit for when immigrants can be detained after serving a prison sentence.